 It’s important to note that judgmental people are often as ‘hard’ on themselves as they are towards others.
 The habit of self-criticism is just a bad habit that some of us adopted when we were young.
 This habit does not serve our continued personal growth and development in any way and in fact, keeps us feeling insecure and takes us away from feeling any love and respect for ourselves.

-If we do not do anything to rid ourselves from the negative habit of self-judgment, we will pass this habit onto those that we are responsible for raising now and into future generations.
+If we do not do anything to rid ourselves of the negative habit of self-judgment, we will pass this habit onto those that we are responsible for raising now and into future generations.

 Take a moment to reflect and ask yourself: ‘What is it that I want to pass onto my children and grandchildren?’